 Spaced Repetition and LTP Induction Efficiency

 The cognitive science of spaced repetition maps directly onto LTP biology.
 LTP is induced most reliably by repeated, spaced activation of the same synapse — each repetition strengthening the AMPA receptor density that encodes the memory — rather than by massed, continuous repetition of the same information.
 The spacing effect in memory reflects the same biological principle as the Hebbian LTP mechanism: the synapse needs the inter-trial interval to reset its magnesium block, restore its calcium buffer capacity, and complete the early-phase LTP consolidation cycle before the next activation most effectively induces late-phase LTP.
 Studying the same material in four 25-minute sessions over four days produces stronger long-term retention than a single 100-minute session, because it matches the biological timeline of LTP induction and consolidation.
-The nutritional interventions in the NeuroFocus protocol amplify this effect by ensuring the ATP supply, BDNF availability, and NMDA receptor precision that each LTP induction event requires are at their biological maximum during each study session.
+The nutritional interventions in the protocol amplify this effect by ensuring the ATP supply, BDNF availability, and NMDA receptor precision that each LTP induction event requires are at their biological maximum during each study session.

 - MagLipo Core (AUST L 520793) — ALA 150mg, magnesium amino acid chelate 55mg.
-Pyruvate dehydrogenase co-factor for glucose-to-acetyl-CoA conversion in glucose-dependent hippocampal neurons; universal mitochondrial antioxidant; NMDA receptor magnesium regulation for LTP threshold precision; GABA-A support for anxiety management and sleep architecture quality.
+Pyruvate dehydrogenase co-factor for glucose-to-acetyl-CoA conversion in glucose-dependent hippocampal neurons; universal mitochondrial antioxidant; NMDA receptor magnesium regulation for LTP threshold precision; GABA-A support for general anxiety management and sleep architecture quality.

 The 90-Day Pre-Exam Lead Time: Why Starting Early Matters